jgege/UNI-CSCU9V5/CSCU9V5.md

 ##### Priority scheduling

 - Scheduling can be based on other **priorities** associated to processes, such as time limits, resource usage, price paid etc. The process with the highest priority is selected.
-The ready queueu is a priority queue.
-Can be either preemtive or non-preemptive.
+The ready queue is a priority queue.
+Can be either preemptive or non-preemptive.
-- Same general functioning as SJF (whic hs an example of priority scheduling)
+- Same general functioning as SJF (which has an example of priority scheduling)

-- Problem: **starvation** - common to priority scehduling algorithms Lowest priority processes indefinitely delay by incoming highest-priority ones
+- Problem: **starvation** - common to priority scheduling algorithms Lowest priority processes indefinitely delay by incoming highest-priority ones
 - Solution: **aging** - as seen in page replacement algorithms for memory management Priority of ready processes increases in time so that those "starving", ie the lowest priority processes indefinitely delayed, age more rapidly than those more frequently running.
 Priority then also depends on age: "too old" starving processes acquire highest priority.